sharmabikram/cryptoSimulator/README.md

-# cryptoSimulator
+CryptoSimulator
-A java desktop aplication to simulate different cryptograhy algorithm.
+A Java desktop aplication to simulate different cryptograhic algorithms.
-An analysis module is also provided to analyse the performance.
+An analysis module is also provided to analyse the performances based on various metrics.
-Load memory versus time graph is to be drawn